 Malawi suspends updates of election results after disputes

-BLANTYRE - Malawi’s electoral board on Friday said it was suspending updates of results from this week’s elections in order to resolve complaints raised by some of the parties.
+BLANTYRE - Malawi's electoral board on Friday said it was suspending updates of results from this week's elections to resolve complaints raised by some of the parties.

 A count of votes tallied in three-quarters of the country's polling stations, released Thursday, found incumbent president Peter Mutharika leading with 40.9%.